EngineerBetter/engineerbetter-hugo/content/blog/concourse_up_manifest_beginners.md

 Using the metaphor of a set menu in a restaurant might help comprehend the flow of activity in our Concourse-Up Manifest pipeline.
 So here is the story:

 - Picture yourself in a **restaurant**.
 An amazing restaurant that prides itself in always serving the freshest recipes by continuously updating them, to stay on top of its game.
-- We will also need a **restaurant manager**, which in our situation will be the Concourse-Up manifest **pipeline**: the manager streamlines the whole process; it is in charge of orchestrating the flow of recipe updates by constantly keeping an eye on our **recipe book** of reference, called Bosh.io
+- We will also need a **restaurant manager**, which in our situation will be the Concourse-Up manifest **pipeline**: the manager streamlines the whole process; it is in charge of orchestrating the flow of recipe updates by constantly keeping an eye on our **recipe book** of reference, called [Bosh.io](https://bosh.io/docs/).
 - Our restaurant has a **menu** of dishes, which is in this case the Concourse-Up manifest.
 	For the purpose of the explanation, let’s say that our menu only contains 5 **dishes**, corresponding to **releases** (or simply software).
-These releases include things like Concourse itself, but also things like Credhub, Grafana and UAA.
+These releases include things like Concourse itself, but also things like [Credhub](https://docs.cloudfoundry.org/credhub/), [Grafana](https://grafana.com/) and [UAA](https://github.com/cloudfoundry/uaa).
 	Each dish is produced according to a list of ingredients and instructions taken from Bosh.io, our ‘bible’ as mentioned above.
 - Let’s say that in the course of time, a Bosh.io release (=recipe in our menu) gets updated: we will need to react accordingly!